LLNL/blt-phpmd/README.md

-Acquia BLT Toggle Modules integration
+Acquia BLT PHPMD testing integration
 ====

-This is an [Acquia BLT](https://github.com/acquia/blt) plugin providing a process for toggling modules on a per environment basis.
+This is an [Acquia BLT](https://github.com/acquia/blt) plugin providing a process for testing code using [PHP Mess Detector](https://phpmd.org).

 LLNL does not provide any direct support for this software or provide any warranty as to its stability.